ga4gh/vrs/docs/source/terms_and_model.rst

 The `Location` abstract class refers to position of a contiguous segment of a biological sequence.
-The most common and concrete Location is a :ref:`sequence-location`, i.e., a Location based on a named sequence and an Interval on that sequence.
+The most common and concrete Location is a :ref:`SequenceLocation`, i.e., a Location based on a named sequence and an Interval on that sequence.
 Additional :ref:`planned-locations` may also be conceptual or symbolic locations, such as a cytoband region or a gene.
 Any of these may be used as the